Requesting This Course:

 - Protocol used for large incidents

-- Respond to and mange a large-scale incident
+- Respond to and manage a large-scale incident

-Completion of “Managing School Crises: From Theory to Application” and receipt of a certificate indicating full attendance (14 Contact Hours) qualifies as a class in ICISF’s Certificate of Specialized Training Program.
+Completion of “Managing School Crises: From Theory to Application” and receipt of a certificate indicating full attendance qualifies as a class in ICISF’s Certificate of Specialized Training Program.

 Continuing Education Information